 - The new ‘Hierarchy of Road Users’

-Eight new rules are set to come into force from 29 January 2022.
-These are divided into rules H1, H2 and H3.
+There are eight new rules in 2022 which are divided into rules H1, H2 and H3.
 The new proposals are set to change the ‘hierarchy’ of road users, giving more priority to pedestrians and making sure drivers are especially cautious.

 What is the Highway Code?